satishjasthi/MachineLearningProjects/Agriculture Project/Readme.md

 ## Dashbard :
 <img src='images/Dashboard1.png'>

-<b>Crops wize data analysis has been done on the google studios and created a dashboard [Click hear](https://datastudio.google.com/reporting/2129d913-26cf-43c3-80a7-ba00fd62ce79/page/Ivx) to check out .</b>
+<b>Crops wize data analysis has been done on the google studios and created a dashboard [Click hear](https://datastudio.google.com/reporting/2129d913-26cf-43c3-80a7-ba00fd62ce79/page/Ivx) to check out an intractive dashboard .</b>